 In the centre of Adelaide is Rundle Mall, the main shopping strip in the city.
 The most famous sculpture in the mall is “Mall’s Balls”, but my favourite was the innocuously titled “A Day Out’, a few blocks to the west.

 A group of life-size bronze pigs, including one scrambling up onto a bin, they’re a fun group of sculptures to check out and take some photos along with your pups.
-Just make sure you keep your dog on a lead though and stay out of the shops – it’s window shopping only for pups.
+Just make sure you keep your dog on a lead though and stay out of the shops – it’s window shopping only for pups in this dog-friendly mall.

 On the northern side of the CBD, in between Rundle Mall and the Adelaide Oval, lies the River Torrens, or Karrawirra Parri to use its Aboriginal name.
-It’s a great spot to head for a walk with your pup, checking out the famous Oval from the outside.
+It’s a great spot to head for a walk with your pup, checking out the famous Adelaide Oval cricket ground from the outside.

-While we were visiting, the Festival Plaza precinct was under renovation, but there’s still plenty of open grass parks to stroll through with your dog, part of Adelaide Park Lands.
+There’s plenty of open grass parks to stroll through with your dog, part of Adelaide Parklands.
 Just make sure they’re kept on a leash, especially near roads.

-On the opposite side of the Adelaide CBD, in the southern expanse of parklands, is a secret gem, Himeji Garden.
+On the opposite side of the Adelaide CBD, in the southern expanse of the Adelaide Parklands, is a relatively secret gem, Himeji Garden.
 This Japanese-style garden is a gift from Adelaide’s sister city, Himeji in Japan.
 Containing a delightful pond and even a Zen rock garden, the garden is small but a relaxing and beautiful spot to visit, with free entry.

 Just like the rest of the Adelaide Park Lands, dogs are allowed inside, with just the usual rule of leashes being required.
 It’s best suited though to quiet, well-behaved dogs, who can respect the peacefulness that other visitors are seeking out.